-An accomplished concert artist, he also recently sang Mozart’s Requiem with Manhattan Concert Productions; Händel’s Messiah at Calvin Oratorio Society, Houston Symphony, and Milwaukee Symphony; and performances in Fauré’s and Duruflé’s Requiem, Henry Mallicone’s Beatitude Mass, Adam in The Creation, The Five Mystical Songs, and Dover Beach with The Emerson String Quartet.
-He was also a featured as a recitalist in Spain (Leon, Salamanca, Soria, and Baiona La Real).
+An accomplished concert artist, Lasch has sung the premiere of Rene Clausen’s Passion at Minnesota Orchestra Hall, Mozart’s Requiem at Carnegie Hall with Manhattan Concert Productions; Händel’s Messiah with Houston Symphony, Milwaukee Symphony, and Calvin Orotorio Society, Beethoven’s 9th Symphony with Adrian Symphony, Bach’s Ich habe genug with Trinity Lutheran Church Foundation Series; and performances of Fauré’s and Duruflé’s Requiem, Henry Mallicone’s Beatitude Mass, Haydn’s Creation, The Five Mystical Songs, and Dover Beach with The Emerson String Quartet.
+He was also featured as a recitalist in Spain (Leon, Salamanca, Soria, and Bayona La Real).